 KNES 5304 (3-3-0) Sport Nutrition

 This course will present the essential components of nutrition as they specifically relate to improvements in human performance, especially as it involves the influence of exercise and sport.
 Students will become adept in assessing body composition using an assortment of scientific instruments.
 The course will familiarize students with the concept of energy balance and dietary analysis as it relates to developing appropriate body compositions.
-Spring.
+Fall, Spring.

 KNES 5311 (3-3-0) Concepts of Personal Training

 This course is designed to allow students to become a Certified Personal Trainer through the Cooper Institute for Aerobics Research.
 Students will conduct fitness assessments and create effective exercise prescriptions to allow clients to attain the health benefits of physical activity.
 Students will also learn how to support and motivate clients in choosing healthy physical activity behaviors.
 The student must also register for an successfully complete the Cooper Institute's Personal Trainer Education course.
 Fall, Spring, Winter, Summer.

 KNES 5321 (3-3-0) Internship

 This course provides students with a practical experience in a kinesiology/sport related area of the student’s choosing in a school, college or university, business or industry.
 Specific assignment is based on student need and interest.
 The course requires a report with reflections, assignments, and responsibilities as well as an immediate supervisor’s evaluation.
 Fall, Spring, Summer.